Election Day (2007 film): Box office

 Election Day has grossed US$6 149 746.

 Critical response

 Film.ru reviewer Valery Kichin called Oleg Fomin's film a really funny and really relevant comedy.

 As noted by political consultant Igor Mintusov, it was filmed very talentedly and very well, there are many moments well captured in form.
 Although the reality is quite adequately shown there, there are few strategic ideas to be seen there.

+According to Boris Nadezhdin, an unregistered candidate for the 2024 Russian presidential election, he had told some of the amusing political stories that would later become the basis for the plot of play and film to the Kvartet I himself.